theupdateframework/taps/candidate-tuf-versions.md

 ## Updating Trusted Root Metadata

-To allow for future updates after a major version change, the client must update their trusted root metadata to the root metadata that complies with the new spec version.
+To allow for future updates after a major version change, the client must update their trusted root metadata to a root metadata that complies with the new spec version.
 To do so, the client first downloads and verifies the current version root metadata file.
 Once verified, this current version root metadata file must be stored as the trusted root metadata.
 In future updates, the client will start from the trusted root metadata when finding the next available update.

 # Security Analysis